-If you want to buy an annuity and/or choose to take your money a little bit at a time (drawdown), you will also need to confirm the name and contact details for the new providers you've chosen.
+If you want to buy an annuity and/or choose to Pension scams are when fraudsters rob you of take your money a little bit at a time (drawdown), all, or part, of your pension savings.
+These crimes you will also need to confirm the name and have become increasingly common over the last contact details for the new providers you've few years, and the methods used are becoming chosen.